zeen101/leaky-paywall/readme.txt

 * Leaky Paywall for WordPress is GPL

 == Changelog ==

+= 4.6.0 =
+* Adding Stripe TLS notice
+* Fix bug in validate username when user uses a capital letter
+* Send email notification in registration function
+* Add level_id to leaky_paywall_form_processing and leaky_paywall_form_errors actions
+* Add level arguement to leaky_paywall_create_stripe_plan filter
+* Fix index error on content variable
+* Fix index error if no plan id is submitted with registration form
+* Add filter for email message
+* Shortcode customizations
+* Add action leaky_paywall_after_your_subscription_details for adding additional items to the Your Subscription section on the registration form page
+* Add function for getting the currency symbol
+* Add leaky_paywall_create_stripe_plan filter to adjust details before creating a stripe plan
+* Add filter before login form for display content to non logged in users

 = 4.5.2 =
 * Removing deprected function usage wp_setcookie() to wp_set_auth_cookie()